c-sanders/Quaternion/README.md

 * ### The real number line and the imaginary number line.

-Just as we can think of real numbers as being a type of, or sub-category of complex numbers, we can also think of the real number line as being a part of, or a component of a bigger entity - the complex number space.
-The following figure depcits this relationship in a graphic manner - by way of a Venn diagram, as well as the relationship between a number of other different types of numbers.
+Just as we can think of real numbers as being a type of, or sub-category of complex numbers, we can also think of the real number line as being a part of, or component of a bigger entity - the complex number space.
+The following figure makes use of a Venn diagram to depcit in a graphic manner, this relationship between real numbers and complex numbers.
+Not only does this diagram depict this relationship, but it also depicts the relationship between a number of other different types of numbers.

 ![Relationship between different types of numbers.](./images/sets_of_numbers.jpg)